ksu-cs-textbooks/cis400/content/D-milestones-f21/09-milestone-7.md

 This assignment is intended to help you gain a greater grasp of creating complex objects and collections, data binding, customizing controls, and more complex relationships between objects.

-#### Create the IMenuItem interface and implement it on all MenuItems
+#### Create the IOrderItem interface and implement it on all MenuItems

 In order to add menu items to an `Order`, they need to have the same type.
 We can accomplish this by making them each implement an interface.
 You will need to write an `IOrderItem` interface, defined in a file named _IOrderItem.cs_.
 It should require the following properties: